Encuentro y Misión students in 2023.

 • “En este programa me sentí libre de probar nuevas estrategias y dinámicas.
 Ver las reacciones de los niños y los ancianos fue muy impactante.
 Ahora, siento que puedo regresar a mi parroquia con más seguridad, nuevas estrategias para mantenerlos conectados a la fe.”

 • “I don’t have a capacity to do a year-long commitment because of school and my career, so this was a great intense experience.
 It was great to see other people from different backgrounds.
 I had an opportunity to grow and push myself to a different level of hard work that I hadn’t done before.
-Made me realize other people’s needs – that I’m somebody that CAN do something.
+Made me realize that I’m somebody that CAN do something.
 I have a voice.
 I need to use it for those that can’t speak.
 One thing I am bringing back to my ministry is wanting to work with DACA students.”

 For More Information, Contact: